Introducing The New Stanforth Pamira – Custom Extreme Adventure Bike

 A first impression review of the Stanforth Pamira

-specifications, geometry and more about this handmade customizable extreme adventure bike
+specifications, geometry, and more about this handmade customizable extreme adventure bike

 In April 2019, the British bike manufacturer Stanforth Bikes released its new beast of burden, the Pamira.
-This extreme all-terrain expedition touring bike has already raised some sensation in the UK by winning the “Best Touring Bike” award at Bespoked UK bike show May 2019, and it’s getting more and more international attention.
+This extreme all-terrain expedition touring bike has already raised some sensation in the UK by winning the “Best Touring Bike” award at the Bespoked UK bike show in May 2019, and it’s getting more and more international attention.

 Stanforth already has an expedition touring model, the Kibo, which is actually the rig we are using for our journey through Europe and Africa, so why another model?
 Well, first of all this is a 700c touring bike, as opposite to the 26″ Kibo, but the difference of course doesn’t lay just here, let’s have a look more in-depth.